Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

-Organisational factors, such as culture and climate, influence the professionals' behaviour and engineering practices.
-This theme, therefore, captures some of the components of organisational privacy culture as reported by the participants (see Figure \ref{fig:organisational-privacy}).
-However, it is worth stressing that this research was intended to cover only some organisational privacy factors.
-A comprehensive appraisal of organisational privacy culture and climate would require organisations to independently investigate, e.g., through observations, surveys, and interviews about internal processes and professionals.
-Furthermore, the study's participants are bound to confidentiality agreements that prevent them from disclosing various organisational factors.
-Nonetheless, these study's interviews enabled many components regarding the organisations' culture, climate, and external pressures to be captured in a theme and sub-themes.
+Organisational factors, such as culture and climate, influence the practitioners' behaviour and engineering practices.
+This theme, therefore, captures some of the components of organisational privacy aspects as reported by the participants.
+It is worth reminding, however, that the study's participants are typically bound to confidentiality agreements that prevent them from disclosing organisational factors.
+Nonetheless, this study's interviews enabled many components regarding the organisations' culture, climate, and external pressures to be captured in a theme and sub-themes.
 Figure \ref{fig:organisational-privacy} provides the theme's graphical summary with the main topics that compose the sub-themes.